 For four decades, these principles have helped us be the quiet power in a tumultuous investing world.
 Helping millions of people secure their financial futures.
 This takes each of our employees in 27 offices around the world, and a firm-wide conviction that we can always do it better.
-As a result, we are the world’s third-largest asset manager with US $3.05 trillion* under our care.
+As a result, we are one of the world’s largest asset managers with US $3.9 trillion* in assets under management.

-* AUM reflects approximately $69.52 billion (as of June 30, 2020), with respect to which State Street Global Advisors Funds Distributors, LLC (SSGA FD) serves as marketing agent; SSGA FD and State Street Global Advisors are affiliated
+* Assets under management as of June 30, 2021, includes approximately $64 billion of assets with respect to SPDR® products for which State Street Global Advisors Funds Distributors, LLC (SSGA FD) acts solely as the marketing agent.
+SSGA FD and State Street Global Advisors are affiliated.

-2 It is also worth highlighting that new financial market regulation has been centered on liquidity stressed markets.
+2 Bloomberg Finance L.P.
+As of 08/31/2021.
+It is also worth highlighting that new financial market regulation has been centered on liquidity stressed markets.
 One example of this is the “Liquidity Rule” for open-end funds registered under the Investment Company Act of 1940.
 ETFs may provide a liquidity enhancement tool for other open-end funds to comply with this new regulation and lead to further usage during these periods.

 Bonds generally present less short-term risk and volatility than stocks, but contain interest rate risk (as interest rates raise, bond prices usually fall); issuer default risk; issuer credit risk; liquidity risk; and inflation risk.
 These effects are usually pronounced for longer-term securities.
 Any fixed income security sold or redeemed prior to maturity may be subject to a substantial gain or loss.